-Players may use the points from only two gold tournaments held between and including the months of May through August.
+Players may use the points from only two gold tournaments in any given age division held from June 1, 2015 through Labor Day.

 If a player participates in more than two gold tournaments in any given age group, his or her top two point-earning events from the youngest age division tournaments will automatically be used.

 Summer gold tournaments not counting towards a player’s ranking average will also not affect that player’s overall tournament count.

 NOTE: If a player incurs a 0-point ranking penalty due to a second late withdrawal, that tournament will count on the player’s record even if they have played in more than 2 summer gold tournaments.